 Factors to Consider

-- Cost: Balance the costs of labor-intensive work versus that of tooling and set up.
+- Cost: Balance the costs of labor-intensive work versus that of tooling and setup.

 - Materials: Field cable assembly is usually comprised of metal or plastic parts.
 Molded assembly is generally crafted from more durable parts and has higher IP ratings.

+For more information on field assembly and overmolded cable assembly, contact us at Circuit Assembly.
 We’re ready to work with you, understand your application and recommend the best production method.